Head of Comparative Medicine

 - Optimization of immunotherapy for allergy treatment (carrier, miomotopes)

 Franziska Roth-Walter studied Chemistry, followed by several years abroad deepening her understanding in mucosal immunology.
-She habilitated 2014 in Immunology and is head of the Applied Immunology group at the Department of Comparative Medicine of the Messerli Research Institute.
+She habilitated 2014 in Immunology and is head of the group Applied Immunonutrition at the Department of Comparative Medicine of the Messerli Research Institute.
 Her research aims to understand the interplay between the environment and the immune system and its impact on immune regulation.
 Her current research link iron-deficiency with allergy and led to the development of a lozenge correcting these micronutritional deficiencies in allergics.

 - Immune regulation